 The Winter Garden Floral Art Reception that dove tailed with the women artists showing was also a great time for those of us who attend Coffee in the Coe.
 Talented floral designers from the Raleigh-Durham area created flower masterpieces inspired by a selection of the exhibited HMA works.
 We were amazed at their artistry, and it was a validation that art speaks to many genres.
 (The example here is with Maud Gatewood's Near Daniel's Tomb.)

 At our most recent Coffee in the Coe we were briefed on the upcoming exhibition Endangered: Joel Sartore Retrospective that will open on September 17th, and we ended up discussing the art of Georgia O’Keefe.
 We also learned how the museum is working on its inventory of art related books in their library.
 The books in that room are to die for!
-(In the picture on the left, Barry Huffman is enthusing about collecting folk art.)
+(In the picture on the left, Barry Huffman is enthusing about collecting folk art; while in the one below, the Brian Lackey show surrounds the discussion.)

 Come out and join us for Coffee in the Coe.
 We meet every other Thursday at 10:30 am and conclude by noon.
-Everyone is invited!
-We will keep meeting throughout the summer too, including on June 22d.
+Everyone is invited, whether you think you know anything about art or not!
+We will keep meeting throughout the summer too.
 And yes, there is of course coffee!

 For more information on what's next, contact Clarissa Starnes at email@example.com.